 - Paradise Village – This beautiful hotel is also in Ashford and is very close to the Nisqually Entrance.
 Besides the location advantage, Paradise Village also has an onsite restaurant and fantastic amenities, such as a hot tub, a kitchenette, and free Wi-Fi.
 It is a brilliant option with a mix of modern and antique decor. (rates start at $90 per night)

-- Mountain Meadows Inn – This lodge is located just outside Ashford and is only a 6.6- mile ride from Mt.
+- Mountain Meadows Inn – This lodge is located just outside Ashford and is only a 6.6-mile ride from Mt.
 Rainier.
-It is an outstanding option if you want to be close to nature, and it offers terrific views of the area.
+It is an outstanding option if you want to be close to nature and offers terrific views of the area.
 This is perfect for a homely stay with personal touches, including s’more ingredients in your room, campfires, and a hot tub.
 Hop in on a snowy day to warm up – if you dare. (rates start at $135 per night)

 What to Do in Mount Rainier in Winter

 Parts of Mount Rainier are literally paradise in the winter, so it’s the perfect place to escape from Seattle in the winter.
-This is especially true for snowsports lovers as the park is full of snow, perfect for skiing, snowboarding, and many activities.
+This is especially true for snowsports lovers, as the park is full of snow, and perfect for skiing, snowboarding, and many other activities.

 Go on a Tour with a Ranger

 A fantastic option to explore Mt.
 Rainier is joining in on a ranger-guided snowshoe walk.
-These walks usually happen from late December until March on weekends and public holidays.
+These walks usually happen on Saturdays and Sundays from late December until March on weekends and public holidays.

 If you want to bring along your kids, just be advised that this is for eight years and older.
 Also, it is a 1.8-mile route that lasts about two hours.
 It begins at the Jackson Visitor Center in Paradise, where sign-up sheets are available one hour before the walk.